Tuesday, May 25, 2010

 Two-Fisted Tales #19 - Wally Wood art

-Two-Fisted Tales #19, 1951 - In the 18th century, British warships often kidnapped young men for service on the high seas.
-The story of one particular citizen is visualized by Wally Wood, still honing his drawing skills but a slight improvement from just the previous issue.
-His opening page is the most arresting, introducing the sadistic ship captain.
-The heavy inking bears a resemblance to another EC colleague, Jack Davis, but it's clear Wood has yet to find his own voice.
-Additional story art by John Severin, Johnny Craig, and Harvey Kurtzman.
-This is number 2 of 18 Two-Fisted Tales issues with Wood art and/or covers.
-See today's posts or more Wood or Two-Fisted Tales issues.
-See also this blog's Wood checklist.
+Two-Fisted Tales v1 #19, 1951 - In the 18th century, British warships often kidnapped young men for service on the high seas.
+The story of one particular man is visualized by Wally Wood.
+The artist is still honing his drawing skills, but improves from just the previous issue.
+His opening page is the most arresting, introducing the sadistic ship captain (see interior page below).
+The heavy inking resembles another EC colleague, Jack Davis, but it's clear Wood is trying to find his own voice.
+This story was later reprinted in Two-Fisted Tales v2 #2.
+Other artists in this golden age war comic include John Severin and Johnny Craig.
+Cover by Harvey Kurtzman.
+This is 2 of 18 Two-Fisted Tales issues by Wood.

 - - - - - - - - - -